rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 In the operational state datastore, the *datastore-telemetry* container maintains operational state for all configured and dynamic subscriptions.

-Dynamic subscriptions are only present in the *datastore-telemetry/subscriptions/subscription* list when they are active, and are removed as soon as they are terminated.
-Whereas configured subscriptions are present if the list if they are configured, regardless of whether they are active.
+Both configured and dynamic subscriptions are represented in the list *ietf-yang-push-2-config:datastore-telemetry/subscriptions/subscription*.
+Dynamic subscriptions are only present in the list when they are active, and are removed as soon as they are terminated.
+Whereas, configured subscriptions are always present in the list when they are configured, regardless of whether they are active.

 **TODO, should dynamic receivers be listed?
 Do we need to report per-receiver stats for dynamic subscriptions?**